Pointing, Shouldering, and Pulling the Trigger of a Shotgun

 Pulling the Trigger

 - Unlike rifle firing, quick trigger action is important when hunting with a shotgun.
-Slap the trigger rather than squeezing it.
+Slap or pull the trigger rather than squeezing it.

 - Because the trigger is pulled quickly and the body and gun are typically in motion, breath control isn’t necessary.